MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTenantDialPlan.md

 You can use this cmdlet to create a new tenant dial plan.
 Tenant dial plans provide required information to let Enterprise Voice users make telephone calls.
 The Conferencing Attendant application also uses tenant dial plans for dial-in conferencing.
-A tenant dial plan determines such things as which normalization rules are applied, and whether a prefix must be dialed for external calls.
+A tenant dial plan determines such things as which normalization rules are applied and whether a prefix must be dialed for external calls.

-You can add new normalization rules to a tenant dial plan by calling the New-CsVoiceNormalizationRule (https://technet.microsoft.com/en-us/library/gg398240.aspx) cmdlet.
+You can add new normalization rules to a tenant dial plan by calling the `New-CsVoiceNormalizationRule` (https://technet.microsoft.com/en-us/library/gg398240.aspx) cmdlet.

 ## EXAMPLES

-### -------------------------- Example 1 -------------------------- (Skype for Business Online)
+### -------------------------- Example 1 --------------------------
 ```
+New-CsTenantDialPlan -Identity vt1tenantDialPlan9
 ```

 This example creates a tenant dial plan that has an Identity of vt1tenantDialPlan9.

-New-CsTenantDialPlan -Identity vt1tenantDialPlan9

-### -------------------------- Example 2 -------------------------- (Skype for Business Online)
+### -------------------------- Example 2 --------------------------
 ```
+$nr2 = New-CsVoiceNormalizationRule -Identity Global/NR2 -Description "TestNR1" -Pattern '^(d{11})$' -Translation '+1' -InMemory

+New-CsTenantDialPlan -Identity vt1tenantDialPlan91 -NormalizationRules @{Add=$nr2}
 ```

 This example creates a new normalization rule and then applies that rule to a new tenant dial plan.

-$nr2 = New-CsVoiceNormalizationRule -Identity Global/NR2 -Description "TestNR1" -Pattern '^(d{11})$' -Translation '+1' -InMemory

-New-CsTenantDialPlan -Identity vt1tenantDialPlan91 -NormalizationRules @{Add=$nr2}

 ## PARAMETERS